 FAQ

-A good dupe matches the relaxed fit, soft material, and simple style of the original.
+A good style alternative matches the relaxed fit, soft material, and simple style of the original.
 You want it to feel cozy and look chic.
 Check for dropped shoulders and a boxy shape.

 Can you wash these sweaters at home?